yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

 - Concurrent YSQL operations in a cluster can lead to transactional conflicts, catalog version mismatches, and read restart errors.
 This is expected, and should be addressed by retrying the operation.
 If `upgrade_ysql` encounters these errors, then it should also be retried.
 {{< /note >}}

-### B. Rollback Phase
+### B. Roll back Phase

 {{< warning title="Important" >}}
-- Rollback is only supported when you are upgrading a cluster that is already on version `2.20.2.0` or higher.
+- Roll back is only supported when you are upgrading a cluster that is already on version v2.20.2.0 or higher.
-- You cannot rollback after finalizing the upgrade.
+- You cannot roll back after finalizing the upgrade.
 If you still want to go back to the old version, you can [Export and import](../backup-restore/export-import-data/) the data to another cluster that is running the old version.
 You may have to manually modify the SQL script to make it match the old version's format.
 {{< /warning >}}

-In order to rollback to the version that you were on before the upgrade, you need to restart all YB-Master and YB-Tservers on the old version.
-All YB-Tservers have to be rolled back before you rollback YB-Masters.
+In order to roll back to the version that you were on before the upgrade, you need to restart all YB-Master and YB-Tservers on the old version.
+All YB-Tservers have to be rolled back before you roll back YB-Masters.

-#### 1. Rollback YB-Tservers
+#### 1. Roll back YB-Tservers

-Rollback the YB-Tservers one node at a time:
+Roll back the YB-Tservers one node at a time:

 1. Stop the `yb-tserver` process.